samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-creating-and-managing-orders.md

 * Setup [shipping and payment methods](subscriptions-configuration.md#shipping-and-payment-methods-for-subscriptions)
 * Have made contact with you customers to [get their details](subscriptions-configuration.md#gather-information-from-your-customers)
 * Added your subscription customers to your [customer list](subscriptions-configuration.md#add-your-subscribers-to-your-customer-list).
-* Have contacted your customers to request that they [sign up for an account with OFN](subscriptions-the-customers-perspective.md#signing-up-to-ofn), and _if_ they will be billed with Stripe, to request they [save their card and authorise your shop to charge it](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges).
+* Have contacted your customers to request that they [sign up for an account with Harvest To Order](subscriptions-the-customers-perspective.md#signing-up-to-Harvest To Order), and _if_ they will be billed with Stripe, to request they [save their card and authorise your shop to charge it](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authorising-charges).
 * Created at least one [Schedule](subscriptions-configuration.md#schedules)

 ## Create subscriptions